fmstacco/Carpe-Diem-Data-Solutions/README.md

 ## User Stories

-* As a potential customer, I want to easily navigate through their website pages so I can quickly get the information that I’m looking for.[navigation bars and buttons].
+* As a potential customer, I want to easily navigate through their website pages so I can quickly get the information that I’m looking for.
-* As a potential customer, I want to see what the results my company can achieve after contracting their services. [benefits].
+* As a potential customer, I want to see what the results my company can achieve after contracting their services.
-* As a potential customer, I want to see the people who are the people doing the job and its credentials, it would increase my confidence towards getting in touch and hiring them. [about us page]
+* As a potential customer, I want to see the people who are the people doing the job and its credentials, it would increase my confidence towards getting in touch and hiring them.
-* As a potential customer, I want to know what services the company offers so I can quickly understand if they can address my business issues.[services page]
+* As a potential customer, I want to know what services the company offers so I can quickly understand if they can address my business issues.
-* As a potential customer, I want to see how the company has helped other clients it helps me to see how competent they are doing their job.[testimonial]
+* As a potential customer, I want to see how the company has helped other clients it helps me to see how competent they are doing their job.
-* As a potential customer, I want to know that they will get in touch quickly for a discussion on my business and how can they help me.[thank you page]
+* As a potential customer, I want to know that they will get in touch quickly for a discussion on my business and how can they help me.
-* As a potential customer, I want to see what tools they use when offering their services so I can trust they know what they are doing.[tools]

 [Back to top](<#contents>)